lindbrook/cholera/docs/notes/references.md

 Gareth Stedman Jones.
 1971 (2013). *Outcast London: A Study in the Relationship Between Classes in Victorian Society*.
 London: Verso.

+Tom Koch.
+2011. *Disease Maps: Epidemics on the Ground*.
+Chicago: The University of Chicago Press.

 Jill Lepore.
 2020.
 “The Invention of the Police.” *The New Yorker*.
 July 13.